NASA-GISS/twoway/sphinx/source/buildingrunning.rst

 These instructions outline how to set up a coupled ModelE-PISM on *discover* (or any computer), starting from scratch.
-For the most part, command lines that can be cut-n-pasted into *discover* are used;
+For the most part, command lines that can be cut-n-pasted into*discover* are used.
-but many pathes can be changed to suit your needs as well.

-* This tutorial assumes the use of the *bash* command shell.
+This tutorial assumes the use of the *bash* command shell.

 Path Setup
 ----------